RuiSoares333/FEUP-LBAW/docs/er.md

 ## 1. Sitemap

 Our system is built around 5 main areas.
 The Static Pages, which provide information about the platform.
 The News Pages, which envelop all the news items, news feeds and news item creations.
-The Visitor Pages, for loggin in and signing up.
+The Visitor Pages, for logging in and signing up.
 The Authenticated User Pages, for the user profile, saved news and report user pages.
 And the Admin Pages, housing admin specific pages and utilities.

 <p  align="center">
     <img src="./pictures/sitemap.png">